...

 At the entrance of the approach, there is a large rectangular stone with “下馬” engraved on it.
 It is called Gebahi (下馬碑).

-When horses were the main mode of transportation, the stone was put there to remind people they should get off their horses from this point on.
-Also, please be aware that pets are not allowed beyond the stone as well.
+When horses were the primary mode of transportation, the stone was placed there to remind people to dismount from their horses from this point forward.
+Additionally, please note that pets are not permitted beyond the stone as well.

-The cedar forest, consisting of around 80 trees that line the two sides of Togakushi Shrine’s approach, is the spot that best represents Togakushi Shrine.
+The cedar path, consisting of approximately 80 trees that line the approach to Togakushi Shrine on both sides, is the spot that best represents Togakushi Shrine.
+Many of Togakushi’s promotional materials for tourists feature a photo of the cedar forest.

 These trees are more than 400 years old.
 They were planted in the early Edo period to increase the dignity of the Togakushi Shrine.